Peavy Cabin

 Directions

-From Baker City, head north on Highway 30 toward Haines approximately 10 miles.
-In Haines turn left and follow the Anthony Lake Highway signs (turns into Forest Road 73) for 25 miles to Anthony Lake Recreation Area.
-Travel past the Anthony Lakes Ski Area and go about 11.5 miles more on Forest Road 73 to Forest Road 380.
-Turn left on Forest Road 380 and go about 3 miles to Peavy Cabin on the right side.
-Forest Road 380 is an unpaved single lane road requiring high clearance and 4-wheel drive vehicles.
+From Baker City, head north on Highway 30 toward Haines for approximately 10 miles.
+In Haines, turn left and follow the Anthony Lake Highway signs (turns into Forest Road 73) for 25 miles to the Anthony Lake Recreation Area.
+Continue past Anthony Lakes Ski Area for about 11.5 miles on Forest Road 73 to Forest Road 380.
+Turn left on Forest Road 380 and go about 3 miles to Peavy Cabin on the right.
+Note: Forest Road 380 is an unpaved single-lane road requiring high-clearance 4WD.

 Amenities